Technology should provide compelling human experiences by tapping into our senses.

 With the game knowing where your gaze point is, it will know more about your instincts and intentions.
 Imagine this.
 In-game, you are standing in the middle of a field, and you are looking up to the sky.
 The lighting will adjust based on where you are looking.

 Aim at Gaze

-You spot an enemy and you need to get into a good position where you can take a shot at him.
-So, just look for the best spot for cover and when you're looking at it, just go.
-The game has the information to know where you're looking and can just go to the spot you are focusing on rather than you having to bring the center of the in-game camera to go to that spot.
-Way more intuitive right?
+You spot an enemy, and you need to get into a proper position where you can take a shot at him.
+So, look for the best spot for cover, and when you are looking at it, go.
+The game has the information to know where you are looking and can bring your character to the spot you are focusing on rather than you having to bring the center of the in-game camera to get to that spot.
+Way more intuitive, right?
 It makes life a little bit easier.

 Imagine being in a game where your environment can react to your gaze.
-If you have eye contact with someone they might start talking to you.
+If you have eye contact with someone, they might start talking to you.
 If games know where you're looking, they could also make use of that in a way that they can try to scare you.
-Imagine looking into a mirror and all of a sudden it cracks, just because you were looking at it.
-So with eye tracking, you can have different items, objects and NPCs react in certain ways based on where you're looking.
+Imagine looking into a mirror, and all of a sudden, it cracks, just because you were looking at it.
+So with eye tracking, you can have different items, objects and NPCs react in specific ways based on where you are looking.
 In horror games, it might not be for the faint-hearted.

-With our Infinite Screen features, you can easily look around in all directions.
-This is an immersive experience if you play a lot of simulator games where you're driving or flying in first-person view.
-With Extended View you can get eye tracking and head tracking in combination which allows you to make small movements as well as larger movements.
-Head tracking allows you to move the in-game camera very quickly from left to right and at the same time, you can make smaller movements with eye tracking.
-By using Extended View you will have better situational awareness by using a natural way of looking around while you're in control of a vehicle.
+With our Infinite Screen features, you can effortlessly look around in all directions.
+An immersive experience if you play a lot of simulator games where you're driving or flying in first-person view.
+With Extended View, you can get eye tracking and head tracking in combination, which allows you to make small movements as well as more significant movements.
+Head tracking will allow you to move the in-game camera very quickly from left to right, and at the same time, you can make smaller movements with eye tracking.
+By using Extended View, you will have better situational awareness by using a natural way of looking around while you're in control of a vehicle.